Fane Lozman: Riviera Beach

-Sunshine Law suit and attempted eviction
+Sunshine Lawsuit and attempted eviction

 The day Lozman arrived at the City marina with his floating home, Lozman learned that the City planned to redevelop its waterfront, by using the power of eminent domain.
 The City intended to take 2,200 homes and adjacent businesses, along with the City marina, for a $2.4 billion redevelopment plan, and then transfer these properties to a private developer.
 Lozman became an outspoken critic of the plan, accusing the Council members of corruption in public meetings.
 Before the City could finalize its agreement with the developers, the Florida Legislature passed a bill prohibiting the use of eminent domain for private purposes.
 But the day before the Governor signed the bill into law, the City convened a meeting to approve its agreement with the developer.
 In response, Lozman filed a lawsuit alleging that the agreement was invalid as violative of Florida's Sunshine Law.
 After Lozman filed his lawsuit, members of the City Council came under investigation by the Florida Department of Law Enforcement.

 On June 28, 2006, the City Council held a closed-door meeting to discuss the lawsuit Lozman had recently filed.
 The Council members were in agreement that Lozman should be "intimidated" and made to feel "unwarranted heat".
 The City undertook a series of actions against Lozman, which began with legal actions to evict Lozman and his floating home from the City marina.
 During the eviction trial, the City argued that Lozman's ten pound dachshund, "Lady", might bite someone.
 After a three-day jury trial, with Lozman proceeding pro se, the jury ruled in Lozman's favor, finding that the eviction was unlawful retaliation for Lozman's exercise of his right to free speech.